 More importantly; how far does such a premise extend?
 Would not, for example, we eventually demand that all countries adopt our constitutional republican form of government, complete with same Bill of Rights?
 After all, most oppression begins with authoritarian government.
 What better way to eradicate oppression, then, than to condition our diplomacy, trading relations and military cooperation upon fundamental restructuring of governmental systems by our prospective international partners?

 Senator McCain is a globalist and it could be that he believes America has the right to impose its values upon all nations of the world.
 That is neither true, nor practical – nor even morally defensible.
 Unless the United States is prepared to either close itself off entirely from the rest of the world or impose its will upon all other nations, it must continue to deal with governments that do not share our notions of freedom and human rights.
 John McCain describes himself as a realist.
-Perhaps he should learn to think, and write, like one.We value your comments!
-Please weigh in on our comment section below.
+Perhaps he should learn to think, and write, like one.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com